 This is the fourth in a four-part series.

 We have been awaiting a report on a best interest custody evaluation for over a year.
 This has been difficult enough, waiting and wondering.
 Though we finished the interview process over a year ago, the evaluator decided that he should finally speak to a teacher on the day he filed his report, which just happened to be a week after the social transition began.
-I reported Aidan’s gender variance to the evaluator, including how badly the expression of anything other than “masculine” behaviors had gone for Aidan as far as my ex-husband, XN, was concerned.
-Her teacher told the evaluator that she was so proud of Aidan for being brave and strong.
+I reported Liam’s gender variance to the evaluator, including how badly the expression of anything other than “masculine” behaviors had gone for Liam as far as my ex-husband, XN, was concerned.
+Her teacher told the evaluator that she was so proud of Liam for being brave and strong.
 We didn’t have any intention of breaking this news to XN anytime soon, knowing how he would react and in hopes that the Court would finally remove him from our lives soon.
-The evaluator outed Aidan in his report, stating the child had worn a tutu to school.
-Though I dreaded doing it, I had to tell Aidan that XN knew.
+The evaluator outed Liam in his report, stating the child had worn a tutu to school.
+Though I dreaded doing it, I had to tell Liam that XN knew.
 She cried and said “I didn’t want him to know!
 He’s going to hate me!”
 The next day, XN picked her up at our house and the first thing he said to her was “I heard you wore a tutu to school.
 Dresses are for girls.
 You’re a boy.”
-Aidan said she sat in the back seat with her head in her hands and said to herself “oy oy oy.”
+Liam said she sat in the back seat with her head in her hands and said to herself “oy oy oy.”

 A few days later, we had a conference in the office of the school principal.
-It was me and Markus, the counselor and principal, XN, and for reasons I can’t comprehend, his father’s girlfriend.
-I recounted the story of Aidan’s transition.
-XN pulled out pictures of Aidan from years ago dressed as Superman and Batman and talked about the strong women in his family.
+It was me and Oliver, the counselor and principal, XN, and for reasons I can’t comprehend, his father’s girlfriend.
+I recounted the story of Liam’s transition.
+XN pulled out pictures of Liam from years ago dressed as Superman and Batman and talked about the strong women in his family.
 He went on at length about my emotional instability and cut off every woman in the room when she spoke.
-The school staff tried to explain to XN that it is our job now to support Aidan and to make her feel safe, that we need to use pronouns that affirm her identity.
+The school staff tried to explain to XN that it is our job now to support Liam and to make her feel safe, that we need to use pronouns that affirm her identity.
 They gave each of us packets of information.
 By this point I was already on my third book about transgender kids and parenting.
 Trying to help XN along, they said, “it takes dads longer.”
 I kept quiet but wanted to say “It didn’t take this dad (my husband) any time to support and affirm her.
-It didn’t take her biological father any time to say ‘As far as Aidan’s gender is concerned, it is literally of no concern to me.
+It didn’t take her biological father any time to say ‘As far as Liam’s gender is concerned, it is literally of no concern to me.
 If he identifies as a girl, then a son becomes a daughter ~ it is a simple as that.’
 It didn’t take these dads long, you’re just an asshole!”
 And that was that.
 We were no better off than before, but the school staff got a better sense of what we’re all dealing with.

 The next night we were at church for a rehearsal of the upcoming Senior Youth Service.
 I am a senior youth (high school) advisor at our church and I owe a lot of my knowledge, practice, and understanding of gender to these incredible kids.
-At the end of the rehearsal, Aidan approached one of the ministers and asked her if that Sunday she would light a candle for Aidan to celebrate her “being brave and living as her true self.”
+At the end of the rehearsal, Liam approached one of the ministers and asked her if that Sunday she would light a candle for Liam to celebrate her “being brave and living as her true self.”
 I watched on with tears in my eyes.

-Aidan and I talked often about XN and how to deal with him.
+Liam and I talked often about XN and how to deal with him.
 I was trying to come up with ideas of how to empower her when she was with him.
 We decided together that it probably wasn’t going to go well if she presented as herself when she went with him and I was genuinely worried about her physical safety if we pushed him too far.
 I told her that maybe the thing we could get him to do is to not cut her hair.
-I emailed XN to ask that he please not cut Aidan’s hair.
+I emailed XN to ask that he please not cut Liam’s hair.
 She has been trying to grow it longer for over a year now and despite her objections, he takes her to have it cut.
-Despite my request and despite Aidan saying “no,” he cut her hair.
-When Aidan came home, she told me she was proud for standing up for herself, but that XN made her do it anyway, leaving her feeling powerless and defeated.
+Despite my request and despite Liam saying “no,” he cut her hair.
+When Liam came home, she told me she was proud for standing up for herself, but that XN made her do it anyway, leaving her feeling powerless and defeated.
 He’s cut her hair twice since then, likely in part because it is the only way he can police her gender when she’s with us.

 It seems every time she spends time with him she has something awful to report, like him saying, “But you’re a boy.
 I don’t understand.
 Never in a billion years will I understand.”
 Another day, my daughter who loves dinosaurs and wants to be a paleontologist when she grows up was told by XN that girls don’t like dinosaurs, and he snatched the Jurassic World book she was looking at from her while she yelled and cried “No, don’t!”
-More recently XN went as far as to tell Aidan that she was being “dishonest” for not coming to his house dressed like a girl.
+More recently XN went as far as to tell Liam that she was being “dishonest” for not coming to his house dressed like a girl.
 He told her, “I’m never going to like it, but right now you are being dishonest.”
 He said these things to a seven-year-old!
 I have wholeheartedly wanted to throw him against a wall and shake him, but I haven’t.

 At first, she liked Jaqueline but she didn’t know how or why that was of interest.
 We went to the library and picked up some baby name books.
 Together we sat down and read through page after page of baby names and their origins and meanings.
 Additional contenders were Charlotte, Annie, ad Beatrice.
 A trip to Smalland at Ikea gave her an opportunity to try one on for size.
 She chose Beatrice and away she went into the ball pit.